pachyderm/docs/content/staging/pipeline-spec/pod-patch.md

 label: optional
 ---

-`pod_patch` is similar to `pod_spec` above but is applied as a [JSON Patch](https://tools.ietf.org/html/rfc6902).
-Note, this means that the process outlined above of modifying an existing pod spec and then manually blanking unchanged fields won't work, you'll need to create a correctly formatted patch by diffing the two pod specs.
+## Spec

 ```s
 {
     "pod_patch": string,
 }
 ```

+## Behavior

+`pod_patch` is similar to `pod_spec` but is applied as a [JSON Patch](https://tools.ietf.org/html/rfc6902).
+Note, this means that the process outlined above of modifying an existing pod spec and then manually blanking unchanged fields won't work, you'll need to create a correctly formatted patch by diffing the two pod specs.

+##  When to Use